 - connecting with colleagues and researchers in your area of work / study

 Health Library Current Awareness Service (netvibes)

 You can keep up-to-date with the latest research and headlines in your specialty by following the Health Library's specialty-specific news feeds.
-You can view the list of feed resources, such as journals, news and related websites, and sign-up to receive a selection of the latest news via email in your inbox. eJournals included mainly refer to NHS-subscribed content.
+You can view the list of feed resources, such as journals, news and related websites. eJournals included mainly refer to NHS-subscribed content.

 Bulletins are generally sent out to subscribers on a regular basis either as links to ebulletins online or attached to emails as documents.
 They are often subject specific and can include a selection of citations for recently published research and latest news.